uhasker/large-language-models-for-software-engineers/src/01-text-in-text-out.md

 Please keep the mathematical notation to a minimum.
 ```

-In essence, prompt instructions allow us to steer the model's behavior.
-The less specific we are, the more unpredicatable the behavior of the model will be.
+Here, the extra detail tells the model exactly what to include, how to structure it, and how to present it.
+The result would likely be more coherent, relevant, and aligned with the user’s needs.

+You can think of your prompt as a kind of fuzzy "programming language" for the LLM—the way you steer its behavior.
+Unfortunately, unlike traditional programming languages with strict syntax and predictable execution, prompts operate in a gray area of interpretation.
+This fuzziness makes prompt design quite challenging: in some ways, "programming" an LLM can be harder than writing traditional code because the rules aren't rigid and the output can vary in unexpected ways.

+It's also difficult to give universal prompt-writing advice, because effective prompts depend heavily on the specific domain you're working in.
+The old adage, "If you understand the problem, you're halfway to solving it," applies doubly here.
+When building LLM-powered applications, you'll get the best results if you first develop a deep understanding of the domain and the kinds of responses you want.
+That said, there are still a few general techniques worth knowing, which we'll look at next.

-Additionally, it is often useful to ask the model to role-play as a specific character.
+First, it is often useful to ask the model to role-play as a specific character.
 For example, instead of the generic "You are a helpful assistant", we could ask the model to behave as a teacher explaining a concept to a student:

 ```